2nd West Virginia Cavalry Regiment: Sheridan joins the Army of the Potomac near Petersburg

 Sheridan's original orders were to destroy the Virginia Central Railroad and then meet with the army of Union General William Tecumseh Sherman in North Carolina.
-Sheridan reached Charlottesville on March 3, but faced delays caused by muddy roads.
+Sheridan reached Charlottesville on March 3, but faced delays from muddy roads.
 During that time, Custer's division (including the 2nd West Virginia Cavalry) destroyed the railroad line between Lynchburg and Amherst Courthouse, and Devin's division destroyed the James River Canal.
 Rainy weather had caused the James River to swell.
 The deeper and wider river became dangerous to cross, and fords became unusable.
 The swollen river, and bridges that had been destroyed by the Confederates, persuaded Sheridan to move east toward Richmond instead of moving south across the river to link with Sherman's army in North Carolina.
 Sheridan's army kept north of the James River, and reached Columbia, Virginia, on March 10.

-Sheridan's two cavalry divisions continued their movement eastward, still staying north of the swollen James River.
+Sheridan's two cavalry divisions continued their movement eastward, staying north of the swollen James River.
 Both divisions reached a Union Army base at the river port community of White House, Virginia (not to be confused with the "White House" in Washington, D.C.), on March 18, 1865.
-At White House, the two divisions were resupplied, and rested for five days.
+At White House, the two divisions resupplied and rested for five days.

 Sheridan's force departed from White House on March 24, and met the Army of the Potomac near Petersburg on March 27.
 The Army of the Potomac was "the Union's primary army operating in the East."
-It often confronted Lee's Army of Northern Virginia, and was tasked with protecting the capital in Washington, D.C., while attempting to capture the Confederate capital city of Richmond.
+It often confronted Lee's Army of Northern Virginia, and was tasked with protecting the capital in Washington, D.C., while attempting to capture the Confederate capital of Richmond.
 Sheridan's Army of the Shenandoah was still considered separate from the Army of the Potomac, so he received orders directly from General Ulysses S. Grant (the Union's highest-ranking officer and future president of the United States).
 Grant was working on site with General George Meade, the commander of the Army of the Potomac.
 Meade had partially surrounded Lee's army at Richmond and Petersburg, but Lee still had a western escape route.
 Grant ordered Sheridan to proceed to Dinwiddie, Virginia.
-The two divisions were joined by the 2nd Cavalry Division from the Army of the Potomac, which was led by General Crook.
+The two divisions were joined by the 2nd Cavalry Division from the Army of the Potomac, led by General Crook.
 The three cavalry divisions totaled to a force of about 9,000.
 Since Lee's Army of Northern Virginia was concentrated in Richmond and Petersburg, Sheridan's movement would flank Lee's army—and threaten Lee's escape route if he decided to abandon Richmond and Petersburg.